 2. Preserve and protect

 Review all the items in your archive box by box and consider giving your full attention and resources to only those items that really count.
 Take care of the vital stuff first.
 When you are tempted to save odd bits of cool ephemera, remember your original goal to preserve your family history.

 You have several options for organizing the papers you decided to keep.
 You could sort them by the family member they’re associated with, by surname, by size or by type (such as vital records, military papers or school memorabilia).
 Depending on the size of your collection, you might be able to fit all your papers for one person or surname in a single folder, or you might need several folders.

 As you work, carefully remove staples (use a pencil eraser to bend open the “arms,” then gently pry it out with a letter opener), paper clips or other metal.
 Remove twine or rubber bands and discard.
 Remove letters from envelopes and unfold them for flat storage, but leave any brittle papers folded—don’t force them open.
 Keep each letter with its own envelope, and keep collections of correspondence together.

 Remove any newspaper clippings enclosed with letters, scan or photocopy the clipping to acid-free paper and include the copy with original documents.
 Keep the original newsprint clipping in separate storage.

 One good way to store paper items is placing similar-size documents together in archival-quality file folders or paper sleeves.
 You can place the folders or sleeves flat in archival storage boxes or upright in hanging folders.
-It you choose the upright option, dont allow papers to slump inside the folder.
-Archival storage items are available from retailers such as these.
-If youre on a budget, you can use office-quality hanging folders as long as the documents are first placed inside archival-quality file folders.
+It you choose the upright option, don’t allow papers to slump inside the folder.
+If you’re on a budget, you can use office-quality hanging folders as long as the documents are first placed inside archival-quality file folders.